kedro-org/kedro/docs/source/tutorial/create_pipelines.md

 ### Optional: persist the model input table

-If you want the model input table data to be saved to file rather than used in-memory, add an entry to `conf/base/catalog.yml`.
+If you want the model input table data to be saved to file (in `data/03_primary`) rather than used in-memory, add an entry to `conf/base/catalog.yml`.
 (If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste):

 ```yaml
 model_input_table: